Astrophotography Image Processing in Photoshop [Step by Step]

-The image used in this tutorial is of the Lagoon Nebula taken using a Canon Rebel DSLR through a telescope.
+The image used in this tutorial is of the Lagoon Nebula taken using a Canon Rebel DSLR through an Explore Scientific ED80 telescope.

 I use some additional plugins and filters that help me process my astrophotography images, including the Astronomy Tools Action Set.
 I will outline the order I run these actions in below.

-The following video covers some astrophotography image processing techniques in Photoshop.
+The following video covers some techniques to consider when using Deep Sky Stacker and Photoshop.
 In the video, I take the unprocessed RAW image file through a series of adjustments and actions to bring out the full color and beauty of the Rosette Nebula.

 If you would like to practice image processing on a pre-stacked image, you can download my Autosave.tif file below.
 It is a photo of the Rosette Nebula with over 2 hours of total exposure.
 It is a large 32 bit TIFF file like the one used in the processing tutorial on this page.

 If you prefer a step-by-step guide to my techniques, you can follow along with the astrophotography tutorial on the Lagoon Nebula below.
-The techniques used in the video can be applied to most deep-sky objects.
+The techniques used in the video can be applied to many deep-sky objects but will work best on wide-field nebulae like the one in this tutorial.

 The process involves stacking multiple images of your deep sky object together and processing the high resolution .TIF file created by Deep Sky Stacker.
 The more exposures you have captured on your target, the better your signal-to-noise ratio be.